 There is a “dead area” at the top and bottom of the screen

 It’s not advisable to put any interactive elements in these areas.
 Touching here can cause browser navigation and address bars to reappear over content on some mobile devices.
 This is most problematic on iOS devices and further reduces the actual usable screen area, although a good experienced designer can usually work around this.

 This means to play, you need a live internet connection (unlike an app, where once it’s installed you can usually play without access to the internet).
 In practice, this means that players on devices such as tablets, that are Wi-Fi only, or even players who’ve gone over their mobile data limits will lose access on the go.

 Quality of the End Product/User Experience

-This is where apps really do shine over HTML5.
+This is where apps really do shine over HTML5 for branded mobile games.

 Because apps are effectively a stand-alone software product and don’t exist within the confines of a web browser, they get around many of the technical limitations of web based games.